ronakbaxi10/cypress-demo/README.md

 Note I added the { force: true } command so I could just click it without having to open the menu first.
 ------------------------------------------------------------------------------------------------------------------
-# css selector looking for 2 different classes (or)
+# css selector looking for 2 different classes (OR)

 Use use a COMMA to signify OR